Facebook Silently Enables Facial Recognition Abilities For Users Outside EU, Canada - Slashdot

 I had to turn it off, it was enabled by default for me (and I made a post bitching about having to turn it off immediately after, which means I have backing proof) so, no.

+It's ON and they say you can go to settings to turn it OFF.

+We can experiment on users pretty easily.
+That's what he's pointing out.
+Software can behave differently purely out of choice to find out what users do given different options (followed by a survey asking them how their experience was.)
+When you have a huge install base, this can be useful.

-Protection Racket (Score:1)
+Protection Racket (Score:5, Insightful)

 they'll help you protect yourself against strangers using your photo